We found 8 providers with an interest in gastrointestinal problems and who accept Humana Silver near Metairie, LA.

 Relevant Interests: , fecal incontinence

 All Interests: Fecal Incontinence, Urogynecological Problems

 Dr. Margit McGowan is a specialist in adult hematology and adult oncology.
 She works in New Orleans, LA.
 Dr. McGowan is especially interested in cancer.
 She is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 Before performing her residency at Baystate Medical Center, Dr. McGowan attended the University of New England, College of Osteopathic Medicine for medical school.
 She is affiliated with Tulane Medical Center.

 All Interests: Gastrointestinal Problems, Cancer

-Dr. Susan McLellan's medical specialty is adult infectious disease.
-Her clinical interests include travel medicine.
-Dr. McLellan is professionally affiliated with Tulane Medical Center.
-She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Susan McLellan practices adult infectious disease.
+Areas of particular interest for Dr. McLellan include travel medicine.
+She is professionally affiliated with Tulane Medical Center.
+She takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Before performing her residency at Los Angeles County+USC Medical Center, Dr. McLellan attended Tulane University School of Medicine.
-Dr. McLellan has received professional recognition including the following: New Orleans Super Doctors.
+Dr. McLellan has received the following distinction: New Orleans Super Doctors.